Today the word “sustainability” is widely used to describe processes, resources, and activities.

 As a researcher, I propose to start research in addition to the traditional data used, online advertisers or affected data, and to include data based on environmentally friendly consumption.

-Cell phone package cost aside; users are frustrated that they face problems such as non-payment or are Environment-Friendly easily destroyed after purchasing a cell phone.
+Cell phone package costs aside, users are frustrated that they face problems such as non-payment or environmentally friendly issues and are easily destroyed after purchasing a cell phone.

 The member I noticed was a 22-year-old user from South Asia who said that the preference for his mobile phones belonged to a company that respects the environment.